TomerMeirman/SHAPoint_webapp/README.md

 This webapp implements the methodology described in:

-> **SHAPoint: Interpretable, Task-Agnostic Risk Scores with SHAP and Trees**
+> **SHAPoint: Task‑Agnostic, Efficient, and Interpretable Point‑Based Risk Scoring via Shapley Values**
-> Tomer D. Meirman, Lior Rokach
+> Tomer D. Meirman, Bracha Shapira, Noa Dagan, Lior Rokach
 > *[Paper details to be added upon publication]*

-If you use SHAPoint WebApp in your research, please cite both the core methodology and this implementation.
+If you use SHAPoint WebApp in your research, please cite the core methodology.

 ## 🛠️ Development